 - Abrasion resistant.

 - Nitrile palm coating offer excellent grip strength.

 - Voltage rating of the gloves is low and not recommended for heavy duty task.

-The M011R model of safety hand gloves from Magic are designed and manufactured for superior dielectric properties, increased durability, flexibility, comfort and physical strength.
+The M011R model of safety hand gloves from Magic is designed and manufactured for superior dielectric properties, increased durability, flexibility, comfort, and physical strength.
 The tolerable voltage limit of these Class 0 gloves is up to 1000 volts AC/1500 volts DC.
-M011R gloves are compatible with the respective requirements of current ASTM D120-09 specifications, OSHA 29CFR 1910.269 regulations and NFPA 70E standards.
+M011R gloves are compatible with the respective requirements of current ASTM D120-09 specifications, OSHA 29CFR 1910.269 regulations, and NFPA 70E standards.

 To prevent mechanical damage, additional protector gloves shall be worn over rubber insulating gloves.
 The gloves are 11 inches long with a straight cuff with rolled edges to put on or off them easily.
 They weigh 12 ounces.
 The label of the glove is extremely thin and flushed with the back of the glove for enhanced longevity and comfort.
 These vibrant red gloves protect against arc flashes.

 - Ergonomically designed contour shaped gloves reduce hand fatigue and minimize chafing.